Fofeu/RPG-Literature/Fate/Fate Primer/Rubber Mechanics 1.md

   * Scare away predators (Attack),
   * Create accurate maps and travel records (Attack),
   * Magic to purify food and water (Creating an Advantage), etc.
-* They will reach their goal when The Cursed Grounds give up - they will rather not want to be eliminated (because that would certainly mean the extermination of the ghoul tribes living here and marking safe routes - that is, the "death" of the place in terms of mechanics), so it won't last indefinitely.
+* They will reach their goal when The Cursed Grounds concede - they will rather not want to be taken out (because that would certainly mean the extermination of the ghoul tribes living here and marking safe routes - that is, the "death" of the place in terms of mechanics), so it won't last indefinitely.